-Individualized Interdisciplinary Studies Doctor of Philosophy program is for students who wish to pursue a doctoral degree and their proposed course of studies is interdisciplinary in nature and cannot be pursued in any one existing program.
+Individualized interdisciplinary studies master of arts program is for students who wish to pursue a graduate degree and their proposed course of studies is interdisciplinary in nature and cannot be pursued in any one existing program.
 The home department is normally the department of the proposed supervisor and will provide the applicant with a mailbox and access to other services and facilities normally available to students enrolled in graduate programs in that department.
-Students, together with their senior supervisors, will create a customized interdisciplinary program plan that reflects the individualized aspect of the program prior to admission.
+Students, together with their supervisors, will create a customized interdisciplinary program plan that reflects the individualized aspect of the program prior to admission.

 Applicants must satisfy the University admission requirements as stated in Graduate General Regulation 1.3 in the SFU Calendar.
 Application information and additional admission requirements are available from the Individualized Interdisciplinary Studies website.
-Applicants should have a completed Master's degree in a field related to their intended home department.
+Applicants must have a completed bachelor's degree in a related field to their intended home department.

-This program consists of course work, a comprehensive examination and a thesis for a minimum of 30 units.
+This program consists of elective course work and a thesis for a minimum of 36 units.
 Course work must be from at least two different SFU academic units.

 Students must complete two graduate on-campus courses

 and a thesis

 Students are expected to complete the program within six terms.

 Students are required to have their supervisory committee formed prior to applying into the program.
 The committee has to consist of at least two additional committee members besides the supervisor, one of which needs to be from a different department.

 Students are required to complete the Graduate Progress Report annually and submit it by the indicated deadline in order to receive internal funding or awards.